nmaffly/WordleSolver/README.md

 The algorithm behind wordleSmith is based on a scoring system that evaluates each potential guess.
 The system scores words based on the frequency of their letters, both in general and within specific positions, as some letters are more likely to appear in certain spots than others.

 To enhance the solver's efficacy, I integrated common Wordle strategies I often use when playing.
 This includes strategic "elimination" guesses designed to rapidly narrow down the pool of potential answers, especially useful in tricky situations where nearly the entire word is known except for one or two letters.
-The algorithm also avoids plural words, which don't appear often as wordle answers.
+The algorithm also avoids plural words, which don't appear often in wordle answers.

 ### Testing and Performance